Chart Color Schemes

 Eastwood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 30.7% of residents currently enrolled in formal education.
-This includes 8.7% in primary, 8.4% in tertiary, and 6.2% in secondary education.
-Eastwood's 5 schools have a combined enrollment of 2,550 students.
-The area shows significant socio-educational advantages and academic achievement, with an ICSEA score of 1118.
-Educational provision is balanced, with 4 primary and 1 secondary school serving distinct age groups.
+Educational participation is high in Eastwood, with 30.7% of residents currently enrolled in formal education.
+This includes 8.7% in primary education, 8.4% in tertiary education, and 6.2% pursuing secondary education.
+The area has five schools with a combined enrollment reaching 2,550 students as of the latest data available.
+Eastwood's schools demonstrate significant socio-educational advantages and academic achievement, with an ICSEA score of 1118.
+Education provision is balanced, with four primary schools and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education